 The 2012 General Conference took up a petition from the denomination's three central conferences in Europe to revise the Social Principles with the goal of making them "more succinct, theologically founded and globally relevant."
-The General Conference voted by a vote of 589 to 319 to refer the matter, and it's now before the Connectional Table.
+The General Conference, by a vote of 589 to 319, referred the matter, and it's now before the Connectional Table.

 At its April 29-May 1, 2013, meeting in Chicago, the denomination's Connectional Table approved a preliminary proposal to initiate that process.
 The Connectional Table coordinates The United Methodist Church's mission, ministry and resources.

 "Any process to revise the Social Principles should be extremely transparent, engage in as much communication as possible and be thoroughly debated across the connection," the proposal says.

 With that in mind, the proposal calls first for listening and addressing questions about the Social Principles.
 The proposal garnered the unanimous support of the Connectional Table voters.